-The white grape comes from Hungary; the name means "girl".
-Synonyms are Leanka, Leanika, Leányka Fehér and Mädtsentraube.
-There are big ones morphological Similarities with the Romanian variety Fetească Albă, According to 1999 (F. Regner ) and 2009 (Z. Galbács) DNA analysis it should be two separate varieties (also in the statistics of Kym Anderson they are managed as independent).
-According to Dr. Erika Maul ( JKI ) but the DNA profiles are identical, so in the VIVC catalog only one variety.
+The white grape variety comes from Hungary; the name means "girl".
+Synonyms are Leanka, Leanika, Leányka Fehér and Grape.
+There are big ones morphological Similarities to the Romanian variety Feteasca Alba, According to 1999 (F. Regner ) and 2009 (Z. Galbács) DNA analysis it should be two independent varieties (also in the statistics of Kym Anderson they are managed as independent).
+According to Dr. Erika Maul ( JKI ) but the DNA profiles are identical, so in VIVC catalog only one variety led.
 Under the name Leányka she was the parent of Királyleányka (natural crossing) and Zefír (Variety).
-The early-ripening, high-yielding vine is resistant to frost and drought but prone to both mildews and Botrytis, It produces aromatic white wines with floral aromas and aging potential.
-The variety is in the areas Bükkalja.
+The early ripening, productive vine is resistant to frost and drought but prone to both mildews and Botrytis, It produces aromatic white wines with floral aromas and aging potential.
+The variety is in the fields Bükkalja.
 Eger and Mátraalja grown.
-The acreage in 2010 was 838 hectares.
+The 2010 acreage was 838 hectares.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012